mrfdev/1MB/Resources/mcMMO/Fishing.md

 ## Guides Fishing Section 0

 ```
-&3About Fishing:
+About Fishing:
-&eWith the Fishing skill, Fishing is exciting again!
+With the Fishing skill, Fishing is exciting again!
-&eFind hidden treasures, and shake items off mobs.
+Find hidden treasures, and shake items off mobs.

-&3XP GAIN:
+XP GAIN:
-&eCatch fish.
+Catch fish.
 ```

 ## Guides Fishing Section 1

 ```
-&3How does Treasure Hunter work?
+How does Treasure Hunter work?
-&eThis ability allows you to find treasure from fishing
+This ability allows you to find treasure from fishing
-&ewith a small chance of the items being enchanted.
+with a small chance of the items being enchanted.
-&eEvery possible treasure for Fishing has a chance
+Every possible treasure for Fishing has a chance
-&eto drop on any level.
+to drop on any level.
 It depends however
-&ewhat the rarity of the item is how often it will drop.
+what the rarity of the item is how often it will drop.
-&eThe higher your Fishing skill is, the better
+The higher your Fishing skill is, the better
-&eyour chances are to find better treasures.
+your chances are to find better treasures.
 ```

 ## Guides Fishing Section 2

 ```
-&3How does Ice Fishing work?
+How does Ice Fishing work?
-&eThis passive skill allows you to fish in ice lakes!
+This passive skill allows you to fish in ice lakes!
-&eCast your fishing rod in an ice lake and the ability will
+Cast your fishing rod in an ice lake and the ability will
-&ecreate a small hole in the ice to fish in.
+create a small hole in the ice to fish in.
 ```

 ## Guides Fishing Section 3

 ```
-&3How does Master Angler work?
+How does Master Angler work?
-&eThis passive skill increases the bite chance while fishing.
+This passive skill increases the bite chance while fishing.
-&eWhen you've unlocked this ability, fishing while in
+When you've unlocked this ability, fishing while in
-&ea boat improves odds of catching a fish.
+a boat improves odds of catching a fish.
 ```

 ## Guides Fishing Section 4

 ```
-&3How does Shake work?
+How does Shake work?
-&eThis active ability allows you to shake items loose from mobs
+This active ability allows you to shake items loose from mobs
-&eby hooking them with the fishing rod.
+by hooking them with the fishing rod.
-&eMobs will drop items they would normally drop on death.
+Mobs will drop items they would normally drop on death.
-&eIt is also possible to acquire mob skulls, which are normally
+It is also possible to acquire mob skulls, which are normally
-&eunobtainable in survival mode.
+unobtainable in survival mode.
 ```

 ## Guides Fishing Section 5

 ```
-&3How does Fisherman's Diet work?
+How does Fisherman's Diet work?
-&eThis passive skill increases the amount of hunger restored
+This passive skill increases the amount of hunger restored
-&efrom eating fish.
+from eating fish.
 ```

 ## Guides Fishing Section 6

 ```
-&3Notes about Fishing:
+Notes about Fishing:
-&eFishing drops are completely customizable,
+Fishing drops are completely customizable,
-&eso results vary server to server.
+so results vary server to server.
 ```